 Nature Affects Your Brain

-It’s fall and Mother Nature is beckoning you to get outside and join her majesty today.
+You maybe surprised to see how much nature affects your brain.
+No matter the season, Mother Nature is beckoning you to get outside and join her majesty today.

-4 Ways Our Moods Change When We are in Nature
+4 Ways Our Moods Change When We are in Nature – How Nature Affects Us

 - Connection.
 We make nature and social connections with animals, trees, clouds and our surroundings.